IT21338984/companion/README.md

 # 🤖 Virtual Avatar Assistant System

-This is a research-based virtual assistant web application built with **React (Vite + TypeScript)** and **FastAPI**, designed to generate culturally adaptive, role-appropriate 3D human avatars based on real-time webcam input.
+This is a research-based virtual assistant web application built with **React (Vite + TypeScript)** and **Flask**, designed to generate culturally adaptive, role-appropriate 3D human avatars based on real-time webcam input.

 It's part of an academic project on **digital companions that enhance user trust, cultural alignment, and personalization**.